 - You can select from a wide range of advanced degree options and specialize in an area that interests you.

 - You can combine discipline-specific learning with advanced training in leadership, interdisciplinary cooperation, and effective management.

 - You can study in English, learning from world-class academics and leading policymakers.

 - You can take advantage of extensive networking and mentoring and liaise with distinguished policymakers from all over the world through our alumni network of international professionals.

 - You will find a rich diversity in our student body, our faculty, and our curriculum.

 - Mid-career public officials with strong leadership and managerial potential

 - Individuals with strong academic capabilities and the desire to be professional policy analysts or pursue an academic career

 Our International Programs

 With the exception of the Graduate Program in Japanese Language and Culture, our international programs are conducted solely in English.
-GRIPS operates on a four-term international calendar, The academic year runs from October to September, with a 16-week Fall Term, 8-week Winter Term, 16-week Spring Term, and 8-week Summer Term.
+Our academic year runs from October to September.
+For details about each program, please go to Degree Programs.